garciaalvaro/tamachi-gatsby/README.md

 ## Test

-The project comes with several end to end tests as well unit tests.
+The project comes with several end to end tests as well as unit tests.
 To run type checking, linting, unit tests, e2e tests and code syntax check run: `npm test`

 ## Development